logair/LogAir-Device-DIY/README.md

 0. A very first step should be to try and upload code to the Bluepill.
 This is before the rest as it happened that the chips could not be programmed, and realizing that after all that work is not ideal.
 Upload a bootloader, a blink code, and there you go.

 1. Solder the Bluepill connectors.
 Use the holes in the PCB as a guide for alignment.
+The G (GND, ground) pins are harder to solder, because of the copper mass involved.
 <div align="center"><img src=/img/1_PCB_and_Bluepill.jpg width=400px</img></div>

 2. Solder the assembled Bluepill to the PCB.
 Pay attention to the orientation.